MicrosoftDocs/entra-docs/docs/fundamentals/security-defaults.md

 To disable security defaults in your directory:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Security Administrator](/entra/identity/role-based-access-control/permissions-reference#security-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Conditional Access Administrator](/entra/identity/role-based-access-control/permissions-reference#conditional-access-administrator).
 1. Browse to **Identity** > **Overview** > **Properties**.
 1. Select **Manage security defaults**.
 1. Set **Security defaults** to **Disabled (not recommended)**.